SpaiR/imgui-java/README.md

  1. Go to the [release page](https://github.com/SpaiR/imgui-java/releases/latest);
  2. Download `imgui-binding-${version}.jar`, `imgui-lwjgl3-${version}.jar` and binary libraries for your OS;
-   - imgui-java.dll - Windows 32bit
-   - imgui-java64.dll - Windows 64bit
+   - imgui-java64.dll - Windows
-   - libimgui-java.so - Linux 32bit
-   - libimgui-java64.so - Linux 64bit
+   - libimgui-java64.so - Linux
    - libimgui-java64.dylib - MacOS
  3. Add jars to your classpath;
  4. Provide a VM option: `imgui.library.path` or `java.library.path`.
 It should point to the folder where you've placed downloaded native libraries.